The shock of birth

-For some women birth is anything but a joyful experience.
-Instead, it’s been an enormous shock to her entire system.
-She may feel numb, shut down, detached from her body, abused, or even raped by the treatment she received from medical staff.
-She may feel very angry that the birth progressed beyond her control from the planned water birth to the emergency c-section.
+You may feel numb, shut down, detached from your body and abused by the treatment you received from medical staff.
+You may feel very angry that the birth progressed beyond your control from the planned water birth to the emergency c-section.

-Well meaning people might tell her to forget about the birth and focus on the new baby, sidelining her traumatic experience.
+Well meaning people might tell you to forget about the birth and focus on the new baby, sidelining your traumatic experience.

-But the memory of the birth doesn’t go away and with that she begins to experience the symptoms of PTSD (post-traumatic stress disorder) known in this context as birth trauma.
+But the memory of the birth doesn’t go away and with that you begin to experience the symptoms of PTSD (post-traumatic stress disorder) known in this context as birth trauma.

 At least 10,000 women every year in England and Wales are affected by this poorly misunderstood condition and women suffering from birth trauma often do not receive the treatment or support they need, and may be misdiagnosed as suffering from postnatal depression instead.